chris-saunders/table/README.md

 ### Licencing

-I don't know enough about licencing software to understand where Loader stands.
+I don't know enough about licencing software to understand where Table stands.
 Anyone can use it for personal or commerical use!